 Advanced Research Training Programs

-- KL2 post-doctoral scholarship awards: These awards focus on developing early-career faculty investigators through a multidisciplinary, mentored research experience.
+- KL2 post-doctoral scholar program: These awards focus on developing early-career faculty investigators through a multidisciplinary, mentored research experience.
 The goal of these awards is to create independent, extramurally funded investigators who are active in programs of multidisciplinary and collaborative research.
 These awards require a documented commitment of 75 percent protected time for research and career development activities and may provide salary support up to $90,000 annually.
-View the full KL2 Scholars Awards request for applications at http://www.georgetownhowardctsa.org/education/kl2-scholar-program.

-- Masters or graduate certificate in clinical and translational research: These graduate programs, established by the GHUCCTS, help students become well-versed in essential clinical research methods, and in proposing, conducting, managing and reporting clinical and translational research in an ethically responsible manner.
-For more information, visit http://www.georgetownhowardctsa.org/education.
+- Masters or graduate certificate in clinical and translational research: These degree programs, established by GHUCCTS, help students become well-versed in essential clinical research methods, and in proposing, conducting, managing and reporting clinical and translational research in an ethically responsible manner.

 Visit the GHUCCTS events calendar for a complete schedule of upcoming research and education events including monthly grand rounds.